Marcos/productApp/README.md

 ```

 ## Database configuration
-It is neeeded to have a local postgres database configured with users `postgres`, password `postgres` and database name `productapp`
+It is neeeded to have a local postgres database configured with users `postgres`, password `postgres` and database name `productapp`.
+You can also define a different database configuring the [property file](https://github.com/Marcos/productApp/blob/master/src/main/resources/application.properties#L12).

 ## Running